esbenwiberg/formbuilder/README.md

 ## The only formbuilder you'll ever need

 The **formbuilder** is, as the name states, a builder of forms :smiley:
-It can **relieve** you from one of the more tiresome task of building forms thoughout your application.
+It can **relieve** you from one of the more tiresome tasks of building forms thoughout your application.
 It is **highly customizable** and can be tailored to your exact needs.
 As crazy as they may be.
 Go through the supplied samples, to get inspired :smiley: